 This catalog is not to be construed as a contract.
-The university reserves the right to change the regulations governing admission, tuition, fees, or other expenses; add or delete courses; revise academic programs; the granting of degrees; or any regulations affecting the student body.
-Such changes, academic or otherwise, shall take effect whenever the administration determines that such changes are prudent.
-Students have the responsibility to read this catalog, official announcements and otherwise to be informed completely in regard to the programs of study, diploma requirements, credits, degree requirements, and other facts relating to life at Morningside University.
+The university reserves the right to change the governing admission, tuition, fees, or other expenses; add or delete courses; revise academic pr granting of degrees; or any regulations affecting the student body.
+Such changes, academic or shall take effect whenever the administration determines that such changes are prude ograms; the otherwise, Students have the responsibility to read this catalog, official announcements and otherwis informed completely in regard to the programs of study, diploma requirements, credits, a requirements, and other facts relating to life at Morningside University.